asgardeo/asgardeo-auth-react-sdk/README.md

 ## Prerequisite - Register your application in Asgardeo

 1. Register to [Asgardeo](https://wso2.com/asgardeo) and create an organization if you don't already have one.
 The organization name you choose will be referred to as `<org_name>` throughout this document.
 2. [Register a Single Page Application in Asgardeo](https://wso2.com/asgardeo/docs/guides/applications/register-single-page-app/#register-the-app) to obtain necessory keys to integrate your application with Asgardeo.
-You will obtain a `client-ID` from Asgardeo for your application which will need to embedd later in your application for the integration.
+You will obtain a `client-ID` from Asgardeo for your application which will need to embed later in your application for the integration.

 ## Getting Started